 After making the changes with Markup, click Done near the overlay’s top-right corner to have any changes saved or hit Revert to cancel Markup changes.

-To share your marked up screenshot, click Share in the top-right corner and select an option.
+To share a marked-up screenshot, click Share in the top-right corner and select an option.
 To delete the screenshot, press the Trashcan icon near the top-right corner.

 To share a screenshot right after taking it, click the thumbnail to enter Markup and use the Share menu to choose a service.
 To exit Markup, click the “x” in the upper-left corner or press the Escape (⎋) key.